Jean Schmidt: 2008

 On January 20, 2008, Schmidt received the Hamilton County Republican Party's endorsement for the March 4 Republican primary.
 In the Republican primary, she defeated State Representative Tom Brinkman Jr. 58%–40%.

-The Schmidt campaign sent out a fundraising letter accusing her Democratic opponent, Victoria Wulsin of harboring a "contempt for the culture of life" that led her to "participate in grotesque medical experiments" involving injections of "malaria virus" into AIDS patients in Africa and China without their consent.
-The Wulsin campaign vigorously denied the charges.
+The Schmidt campaign sent out a fundraising letter accusing her Democratic opponent, Victoria Wells Wulsin, of harboring a "contempt for the culture of life" that led her to "participate in grotesque medical experiments" involving injections of "malaria virus" into AIDS patients in Africa and China without their consent.
 The "grotesque medical experiments" charge appears to be a reference to 2004 work that Wulsin did with the Heimlich Institute in Ohio.
 She examined data that was supplied to her as part of a literature review, taken from ongoing studies, of experimental AIDS therapies that Wulsin concluded had potential.
 "She never participated in any of the studies," said Wulsin communications director Kevin Franck.
 "She was never in a position to stop any of them while they were in progress ...
 Jean Schmidt knew that those complaints and those allegations had no merit when she mailed the letter."
 There is also no such thing as a malaria virus, as malaria is caused by protozoans.

-Schmidt was struck by a hit and run driver while jogging, and was diagnosed with two broken ribs and two fractured vertebrae.
+In October, Schmidt was struck by a hit and run driver while jogging, and was diagnosed with two broken ribs and two fractured vertebrae.
 The injuries were not diagnosed immediately after the accident.
 However, the week following the accident she was embarking on a weekend fact-finding visit to Afghanistan when severe pain caused her to pass out while landing at a U.S. Air Force Base in Germany.
 As a sign of respect, her Democratic opponent, Victoria Wulsin, suspended her campaign while Schmidt rested at home.

-Schmidt defeated Wulsin and David Krikorian 45%–37%–18%.
-She underperformed Republican presidential nominee John McCain, who received 59% of the vote in the district.
-Obama garnered 40% in the district, performing slightly better than Wulsin.
+On Election Day, Schmidt defeated Wulsin and independent David Krikorian, 45%–37%–18%.